lordkekz/nix-yazi-plugins/plugins/fg/README.md

     };
     keymap = {
       # Basic yazi keybinds - only the first three have something to do with the plugin itself,
-      # the remainder are default yazi keybinds.
+      # the remainder are some of the default yazi keybinds.
 Those have to be re-defined explicitly as otherwise
       # they will stop working.
 This is because the entire keybinds file is overwritten using the
       # keybinds defined here, so any keybind not explicitly defined here will not work.
+      # All default keybinds can be found at https://github.com/sxyazi/yazi/blob/main/yazi-config/preset/keymap-default.toml
       manager.keymap = [
       	{ on = [ "f" "f" ];	run = "plugin fg --args='fzf'"; desc = "find file by filename"; }
       	{ on = [ "f" "g" ];	run = "plugin fg"; desc = "find file by content (fuzzy match)"; }